cse481sp17/team2/shuguru/README.md

 roslaunch shuguru everything_sim.launch

 # To start state machine on real robot
-roslaunch shuguru everything.launch
-roslaunch shuguru visualization.launch
+roslaunch shuguru everything.launch (on robot) roslaunch shuguru visualization.launch (on local but robot is astro)

 # To save destinations